 There is a condition that is common in stressed out people.
 It’s called Temporomandibular Disorder (TMD), sometimes referred to as myofacial pain dysfunction or temporomandibular joint (TMJ) syndrome.
 It’s a condition involving pain in the muscles of the jaw used for chewing and/or the temporomandibular joint, which connects the lower jaw to the skull.
 It’s generally thought that our problems usually migrate to our weakest link.
 What can make the TMJ a weak link?

 These symptoms are usually aggravated by more than one cause.
-Clinching at night, tight chewing muscles, and damage to the jaw itself from whiplash are generally thought to be the primary culprits.
+Clinching at night, tight chewing muscles, and damage to the jaw itself from whiplash are generally thought to be the primary culprits, some of which can be corrected by dentists at clinics such as Dentist Citrus Heights and many others.
 One factor that isn’t discussed by many doctors is the overall position of the bones of the head.
 Many physicians don’t comment on it because it’s a relatively new discovery in medicine that the various bones of the skull actually can move.
 It’s very similar to the way the teeth move when your bite is off or when you have braces on.
 It’s a remodeling that takes place that is thought to occur in order for man to adapt to various conditions.

 Weston Price, a famous dentist, first discovered this by studies of the skulls of various tribes around the world and found that their skulls developed differently depending of different stressful conditions.
 He found that diet was a major factor in maintaining a wide palate.